Reel life: The mesmerizing saga of "56 Up" | WSGW 790 AM & 100.5 FM

 Symon: “Well, not much.”

-After it first aired in 1964, the boys and girls — 14 of them in all — became mini celebrities for their wit and charm.
+After it first aired in 1964, the boys and girls — 14 of them in all — became mini-celebrities for their infectious wit and charm.

 Interviewer: “What do you think of girlfriends at your age?”